percona/pmm-doc/docs/how-to/manage-users.md

 ### Change organization role

-You can change the organization role assigned to your account.
+You can change the organization role assigned to your user account.

 To change the role: